Help! My partner isn’t interested in my ideas or what I have to say.

 But the fact you have such a visceral response to it, means that the reaction is bigger than just them.

-You can have a reaction of annoyance or something small, sure, but to feel so betrayed and to have such a big experience tells us that it’s more than them.
+You can have a reaction of mild annoyance or something small, sure, but to feel deeply betrayed tells us that it’s hitting something deeper.

-The subconscious mind doesn’t distinguish between a partner who forgot to respond to your voice note and a parent who consistently failed to show up for you as a child.
+Your current habits don’t distinguish between a partner who forgot to respond to your voice note and a past dynamic where you felt unseen.

-Both register through the same subconscious mechanism - and both activate the same core belief.
+Both register through the same automatic mechanism—and both activate the same core belief: "I am not important enough to warrant real attention."

-And once that belief is activated, once the subconscious has decided that’s what’s happening, no amount of reasoning will shift the feeling.
+And once that belief is activated, no amount of reasoning will shift the feeling.

-You’re swept back into the past, inside that old pattern, reacting to that old wound.
+Because you, as an adult, are no longer operating in the present moment.
+You’re swept back into that old pattern, reacting to that familiar frustration.

 And your partner is simply the person who happened to be standing there when it fired off.